Where and How to Recycle or Dispose of Christmas Trees in Illinois in January 2018

 - Christmas Trees Christmas Trees will be collected

-December 26th through January 16 from all residential households.
+December 26th through January 13 (check, the exact date varies from

 Stickers are not required for Christmas trees during this period.

 All decorations, stands, etc. must be removed from trees in order to

 be collected.
 Do not place trees in plastic bags.
 Trees in plastic

 bags will not be collected.
 After January 16, each Christmas Tree

 will require one visibly affixed refuse sticker to be collected.